- Context of Alaska’s recycling difficulties

 The US’ largest state, Alaska has only seven major highways.
 Most of them are dirt roads.
 Some parts of Alaska are even off the Alaska road network and can only be reached by air plus in summer by boat and in winter by sled dog teams or snow machines.

 Alaska has no land connection to the Lower 48s.
 No, it is not because it is that island off to Hawaii that is shown in the weather forecasts of the newletters or on TV.
 One always has to drive the Alacan thru Canada.
-This road is a dirt road over long stretches – one lane in both directions and countless potholes.
+This road is a dirt road over long stretches in Canada – one lane in both directions and countless potholes.
 It was built during WWII to bring supply to Alaska that would go to Russia within the framework of the Land-Lease contract.

 Everything not grown, fished, mined, refined or harvested in Alaska has to be hauled in – either by ship, air or over the Alcan.
 The huge transport costs lead to much higher prices for everyday items from food to clothing or cars than in the Lower 48.
 Some eBay sellers and online stores don’t even ship to Alaska due to the costs and/or shipping time.
 Often seller have higher rates for Alaskan than to other US destinations that makes you believe Alaska is on the Moon shipping wise.